-In today’s Family Minute radio program, I talked the importance of our children doing some manual labor either inside or outside of the home.
+In our Family Minute radio program, I talked about the importance of our children doing some manual labor either inside or outside of the home.
 Here are 5 reasons your child should work.

 1. We were all created to work and work is good.